hangarr/clientize/README.md

 ### AngularJS dashboard client
 1. Modify the dashboard client to support other dashboard login methods but avoid cookie-based session authorization.
-2. Support minimization/uglification by adding the standard AngularJS parameter naming info to the `angular.module` declarations.
+2. (Done v.0.2.0) Support minimization/uglification by adding the standard AngularJS parameter naming info to the `angular.module` declarations.

 ### Orchestrate/clientize-orchestrate clients
 1. Combine the orchestrate/clientize-orchestrate packages into a single package that works client and server side.
 2. Rewrite the combined package using ECMAScript 6 promises.
-3. Redesign to allow use of any EMCAScript 6 promise library including AngularJS `$q`.
+3. (Done v.0.2.0) Redesign to allow use of any EMCAScript 6 promise library including AngularJS `$q`.

 ### Support for alternatives to AngularJS client (e.g. Backbone.js, Ember.js)
 1. Rewrite the base functions to use XHR support directly rather than `$http`.